ninjarlz/smartbot/README.md

 ### Building

-Using installation of Java 17 and built-in gradle wrapper:
+Using the installation of Java 17 and built-in gradle wrapper:
 ```
 $ ./gradlew build
 ```